flatcap/mutt-wiki-old/features/fmemopen.md

 Introduction
 ------------

-The “fmemopen” patch speeds up some searches.
+The "fmemopen" patch speeds up some searches.

 This patch changes a few places where Mutt creates temporary files.
 It replaces them with in-memory buffers.
-This should improve the performance when searching the header or body using the
+This should improve the performance when searching the header or body using the $thorough\_search option.
-$thorough\_search option.

 There are no user-configurable parts.

 This patch depends on `open_memstream()` and `fmemopen()`.
 They are provided by glibc.
 Without them, Mutt will simply create temporary files.

 Muttrc
 ------